abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/MS-SPL-Monitoring and Load Testing.md

 In this exercise, you monitored application performance using Application Insights, simulated traffic using Azure Load Testing, and used Chaos Studio to evaluate the resilience of your application under real-world fault conditions.
 These tools help ensure your application is performant, stable, and fault-tolerant under load and disruption.

 ## You have successfully completed the Hands-on lab!

+By completing this **Get started with Azure Load testing** hands-on lab, you gained practical experience in monitoring, testing, and improving the performance and resilience of cloud-native applications with Azure.
+You started by configuring Application Insights to track key health metrics and identify performance issues.
+Using Azure Load Testing, you simulated real-world traffic to evaluate scalability and system behavior under stress.
+Finally, with Azure Chaos Studio, you introduced controlled disruptions to validate resilience and recovery.
+Together, these exercises provided a clear understanding of how to build, test, and operate reliable applications on Azure that can handle production workloads with confidence.